 We aim to develop students’ understanding of others and to prepare them for a healthy, safe, independent, adult life.
 Personal and social development is a fundamental part of school life, extending what is learned and experienced to the family and community.

-Various outside speakers visit the school to talk to the students about safety and health.
+We encourage various outside speakers visit the school to talk to the students about safety and health.

 Sex Education is taught as part of the PSD curriculum.
 It is about giving the students the information to make responsible decisions in relationships and develop self-esteem and respect for themselves and others.